josephsenior/Grinta-Agent/docs/guides/getting-started.md

 ## 🎉 **Congratulations!**

-You've successfully set up OpenHands!
+You've successfully set up Forge!
 Here's what you can do next:

 ### **Immediate Next Steps**
 1. **Explore the Web Interface**: Try the dashboard and agent console